jonahbeckford/dk/docs/SPECIFICATION.md

 > Design Note: Why blur the distinction between files and directories?
 > These objects are meant to be *cloud-friendly* so they need to
-> have a canonical representation on cloud object stores like AWS S3.
+> have a canonical representation on cloud value stores like AWS S3.
 We don't need strict typing everywhere!
 > And using a compressed archive means accessing the multiple
-> outputs of a thunk is quite straightforward; in contrast, other build systems expose the user to added complexity
+> outputs of a form function is quite straightforward; in contrast, other build systems expose the user to added complexity
 > (confer: [make: Handling Tools that Produce Many Outputs](https://www.gnu.org/software/automake/manual/html_node/Multiple-Outputs.html)).

 ### Saving and Loading Objects